KevinBurton/reddit-clone/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
-'ng build --env prod' or 'ng build --prod'
+`ng build --env prod` or `ng build --prod`

-'ng build --prod --base-href /' now you can go into the dist folder and test with another browser like (cd dist && python -m SimpleHTTPServer 8080) or
+`ng build --prod --base-href /` now you can go into the dist folder and test with another browser like

+`(cd dist && python -m SimpleHTTPServer 8080)`

+or

-(cd dist && python -m http.server 8080)
+`(cd dist && python -m http.server 8080)`

-If all looks good in the pre-deployment (above) then you can push it to github pages git subtree push --prefix dist/ origin gh-pages
+If all looks good in the pre-deployment (above) then you can push it to github pages

+`git subtree push --prefix dist/ origin gh-pages`

 Go to the repository and got to the branch.
 Click on the settings button and go down to GitHub Pages.

 As an example, the current ng github-pages:deploy does the following:

-creates GitHub repo for the current project if one doesn't exist rebuilds the app at the current HEAD creates a local gh-pages branch if one doesn't exist moves your app to the gh-pages branch and creates a commit edit the base tag in index.html to support github pages pushes the gh-pages branch to github returns back to the original HEAD
+* creates GitHub repo for the current project if one doesn't exist
+* rebuilds the app at the current HEAD
+* creates a local gh-pages branch if one doesn't exist
+* moves your app to the gh-pages branch and creates a commit
+* edit the base tag in index.html to support github pages
+* pushes the gh-pages branch to github
+* returns back to the original HEAD

 ## Running unit tests